OMNICOM-Digital/.github/profile/README.md

 <div align="center">

-# Omnicom
+# OMNICOM

-**ITSM/ESM consultancy — Bratislava, Slovakia**
+**ITSM/ESM consultancy & solutions**

-We deploy and customize IT service management platforms — GLPI, Xurrent, HaloITSM and others — for clients across government and enterprise.
+We deploy and customize IT service management platforms — GLPI, Xurrent, HaloITSM and others.
 This org is where we open-source the tooling we build along the way.

 [omnicom.digital](https://www.omnicom.digital) · [OMNICOM-Digital.github.io](https://OMNICOM-Digital.github.io)